 Whether you enjoy car camping, tent camping or RV Camping, you can stay at no cost on public lands.
 You and I own these lands and we are entitled to use them.
 These include Forest Service land, BLM (Bureau of Land Management) areas, and WMA’s (Wildlife Management Areas).

 Some states have only one National Forest.
-I feel blessed to live in a State that has many.
-Their are six forests in Arizona where you can find dispersed camping.
-These include:
+I feel blessed to live in a State that has six!
+These are the locations where you can find dispersed camping.
+Here is an article I wrote on camping for free in the National Forests that will help you plan and give you more in depth information.

 - Apache-Sitgreaves National Forest